US EV sales have been record-breaking so far in 2021, despite supply chain issues

 2021 Ford Mustang Mach-E

 According to the California Energy Commission, battery electric models add up to about 1.3% of the state’s fleet, while plug-in hybrids add up to about 0.9%, while nationally BEVs and PHEVs add up to about 1%.
+On a sales basis for the quarter, about 1 in 10 new vehicles sold in California were BEVs or PHEVs.

 In July 2020, Deloitte pointed out something potentially problematic for the U.S. EV market: that it “is almost single handedly being carried by the success of the Tesla Model 3—alone responsible for almost half of all EV sales.”